 The following information is for Exeter students wishing to get in touch with Nightline to use our listening and information service.
 Please direct all general enquiries to [email protected] and all queries about training to [email protected].
 Due to the non-confidential nature of email, we discourage students wanting to talk about personal issues contacting us via these means.
 We aim to respond to all emails within 48 hours.

 “More and more challenges are facing students in their lives today.
 Having someone impartial, yet of a similar age and situation, to talk things over with at any hour of the night is an incredibly valuable thing.” – Graham Norton Comedian, TV presenter and former patron of Nightline Association

-If you feel like you’d like to chat – for whatever reason; you’re feeling a bit down, walking home late from a night out, or just need a safe space to vent – you’re welcome to get in touch with us via the following channels:
+If you feel like you’d like to chat to a fellow student in an anonymous, confidential space, you don’t need a ‘valid reason’ or a problem that’s ‘big enough’; we’re here for all students, and no problem is too small.
+So whether you’re feeling a bit down, walking home late from a night out, or just need a safe space to vent – you’re welcome to get in touch with us via the following channels: